A huge thank you to all the amazing runners who ran the Virgin Money London Marathon.

 If the cells in the macula are damaged or start to work less efficiently as you get older, you’ll find it harder to read and recognise people’s faces.
 Your side vision, known as peripheral vision, is unaffected and so you can see to get around.

 There are two types of macular degeneration - the ‘wet’ form and ‘dry’ form.
 These descriptions refer to what can be seen when your macula is examined by an eye specialist.
 They do not describe how your eyes feel if you have the ‘wet’ or ‘dry’ form.
 The ‘dry’ form accounts for approximately 90% of all cases.
 It develops slowly over time causing a gradual loss of central vision.
-There is currently no cure or clinically proven treatment for this condition.
-You may also get the ‘wet’ form too.

 The ‘wet’ form is more serious, can develop relatively quickly and is due to new, fragile blood vessels that grow underneath the macula.
 They can leak blood or fluid into the eye to cause scarring and permanent damage to the macula.
 If you notice any sudden change in your vision, you should consult your GP or visit your local accident and emergency department.